Form 119-25-1 FEMA Emergency Management Institute (EMI)

 Off-Campus courses taught in a local community with prior approval of EMI are “L” courses.
 These courses require the student’s application (Form 119-25-1) and prerequisite documentation to be submitted to the local course coordinator as outlined in the specific training announcement for the course.
 Usually this submission is required prior to the course to be sent to a specific individual handling local course registration.
-(These applications DO NOT require prior review by the VDEM Office of Training and Exercises unless VDEM is hosting the “L” course.)
+(These applications DO NOT require prior review by the VDEM Training, Education and Exercise Division unless VDEM is hosting the “L” course.)

 The application must be completely filled and signed by the agency head of the participant’s agency.
 All proof of prerequisites must be attached.

 This will minimize delays in processing.